purplediane/purplediane.github.io/about.md

 See [My LinkedIn Profile][LinkedIn]

 Pythonista and instructor.
 [Teaching Python at UCSD Extension][ucsd].
+DM me on Twitter for tutoring in Python!
 Github and twitter are linked in the footer.
 I also like to do sketching and mixed media art: [My Art blog][artblog]

 [LinkedIn]: https://www.linkedin.com/in/dianedemerschen
 [artblog]: http://atcaday.blogspot.com/